-Here are the steps to securely erase your spinning hard drive on OS X 10.11 (El Capitan) or newer versions of the Mac operating system (macOS).
+Here are the steps to securely erase your spinning hard drive on OS X 10.11 (El Capitan) of the Mac operating system (macOS).

 - Turn on the laptop and immediately press and hold down both the Command key and the R key.
 This instructs the computer to startup from the Recovery Partition.

 - Once you see the Apple logo appear in the middle of the screen you can release the Command and R keys.

 - Give your Mac a couple of minutes to startup, at which point you’ll see a window like the one this one.

 - Click on the Disk Utility option from the “OS X Utilities” window.